 2. Line an 8 x 8-inch baking dish with parchment paper or spray molds with nonstick cooking spray.

 3. In a bowl, combine the 4 packets of gelatin with one of the two half cups of wine.
 Stir.
-Let the mixture sit for 5 to 10 minutes to allow the gelatin to absorb the liquid.
+Let the mixture sit for 5 to 10 minutes, allowing the gelatin to absorb the liquid.

-4. In a small saucepan, combine the sugar with the second half cup of wine.
-Bring the mixture to a boil and simmer it for 5 to 10 minutes, until thickened to a syrup consistency.
+4. combine the sugar with the second half cup of wine in a small saucepan.
+Bring the mixture to a boil and simmer it for 5 to 10 minutes until thickened to a syrup consistency.

 5. Add the gelatin mixture to the sugar syrup and stir until it is all melted together into a liquid.
 Add the cannabis tincture.
 Stir well.